Book Your Free Owner Consultation

 Virginia landlords are also granted specific rights when renting out their property.
 They may access the unit for legitimate purposes, such as inspections or repairs, as long as proper advance notice is given.

-Landlords have the authority to evict tenants who violate lease terms, collect a security deposit of up to two months’ rent, and increase rent without statewide restrictions.
+Landlords have the authority to evict tenants who violate lease terms including failure to make rental payments, collect a security deposit of up to two months’ rent, and increase rent without statewide restrictions.
 They may charge late fees of up to 10 percent and select the most qualified applicant through a fair and objective screening process.

 With these rights come important legal responsibilities under the Virginia Residential Landlord and Tenant Act.
 Landlords must comply with all lease terms, follow fair housing laws, and adhere to state security deposit regulations.
 They are required to provide a habitable living environment and respond promptly to repair requests.